anirudhtopiwala/Human_Detector/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 ---

-The loss in coverage of 3 percent is beacuse of uncovered statements by the unit test.
+The loss in coverage of 3 percent is because of uncovered statements by the unit test.
 Example of these are code blocks which display image.
 These have not been checked as travis will fail if an image is displayed.

 ## Overview